kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

     pre-bind phase.
 The in-memory one in the assumed cache is created earlier during reserve phase.
   * It is *deleted* together with the owning pod's deletion.
-  * It is *read* by scheduler dyanmic resource plugin for the devices allocated, so that the scheduler remove considerations for allocation of these devices for other DRA resource claim requests in 'dynamic resource plugin'.
+  * It is *read* by scheduler dynamic resource plugin for the devices allocated, so that the scheduler remove considerations for allocation of these devices for other DRA resource claim requests in 'dynamic resource plugin'.
   * It is *read* by the kubelet DRA device driver to prepare the devices listed